-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 ProWritingAid describes itself as “a grammar guru, style editor, and writing mentor in one package.”
 It’s a piece of writing software that acts as an intricate system of grammar checkers, spell checkers, and style checkers.

-ProWritingAid is designed for writers, editors, copywriters, students, and other professionals.
+ProWritingAid is designed for writers, editors, copywriters, students, and other professional writers.
 Whether you’re new to writing or a seasoned author, it has features that will give your writing a boost at every level.

 It’s available in both a free version and a paid premium version.
 Of course, in the premium version, you’ll get significantly more options and support.